Safety, Security, Health and Environment

-SSHE Culture development is a key in improving the SSHE performance of an organization.
-Since 2011, PTTEP has adopted a SSHE Culture improvement model based on the Safety Culture Maturity Model from IOGP (International Oil & Gas Producers Association) which identified five levels of SSHE Culture from Pathological, Reactive, Calculative, Proactive to Generative.
+SSHE Culture development is essential for enhancing the SSHE performance of the organization.
+Since 2011, PTTEP has adopted the SSHE Culture improvement model based on the HSE Culture Ladder Model from the Energy Institute (EI), which identifies five (5) levels of HSE culture, ranging from Pathological to Proactive.

-In the first survey on SSHE culture in 2011, PTTEP's SSHE Culture Maturity level was at 3.31 (Calculative level).
-Based on the survey results, the SSHE Culture Improvement Plan was developed and implemented for a survey every three years.
-Continuous improvement could be demonstrated from the results of the survey in 2017, in which the SSHE Culture Maturity Level for PTTEP reached 4.16 (Proactive level) from the highest at 5.
+The SSHE culture survey is conducted every three (3) years.
+Regarding the first SSHE culture survey in 2011, PTTEP's SSHE Culture Maturity level was 3.31 (Calculative level).
+As a result, the SSHE culture improvement plan was developed and implemented.
+In 2017, continuous improvement was demonstrated from the survey results, in which the SSHE Culture Maturity Level for PTTEP reached 4.16 (Proactive level) from the highest at 5.

-According to the 2020 SSHE culture survey result, the SSHE culture maturity level of the entire organization increased to 4.36 (Proactive level) without any distinctions between the result of top management and employees.
-Meaning that all PTTEP employees, regardless of position, have the same level of SSHE awareness.
-Furthermore, in 2020, contractors mode 1 were initially engaged and involved in the SSHE culture survey.
+The SSHE culture maturity level of the entire organization increased to 4.36 (Proactive level) based on the 2020 SSHE culture survey results, with no distinction between the results of top management and employees.
+Regardless of position, all PTTEP employees have the same level of SSHE awareness.
+In addition, mode 1 contractors were initially engaged in the SSHE culture survey in 2020.

-The Company sets a 3-year plan (2021-2023 SSHE Culture Improvement Plan) to further strengthen the SSHE Culture of the Company.
-Continuous monitoring will be periodically conducted to ensure improvement in SSHE Culture maturity level in all operating areas and achievement of the goal to become a zero incident organization (Target Zero).
-The next SSHE culture survey is scheduled in 2023.
+PTTEP establishes a 3-year plan (2021-2023 SSHE Culture Improvement Plan) to strengthen its SSHE culture.
+Periodically, continuous monitoring will be conducted to ensure the improvement of the SSHE culture maturity level in all operating areas and the achievement of the objective of becoming an incident-free organization (Target Zero).
+The following SSHE culture survey is planned for 2023.

-Meanwhile, in 2022, PTTEP expanded the scope of SSHE culture improvement and development technique to cover contractors mode 2 performing the high-risk activities as elaborated in the Contractor Safety topic.
+PTTEP expanded the scope of the SSHE culture improvement and development technique in 2022 to include mode 2 contractors performing high-risk activities, as detailed in the contractor safety topic.

 Embedding SSHE Culture

-As a robust safety culture begins with competent workforces, the Company thus identifies training needs on SSHE for employees and contractors to provide them with basic knowledge and skills necessary for their assignments in accordance with Company's SSHE Training and Competency Standard.
-Table below shows example of highlight training programs conducted in 2022:
+As a robust SSHE culture begins with competent workforces, the Company identifies training needs on SSHE for employees and contractors in accordance with its SSHE Training and Competency Standard to provide them with the basic knowledge and skills required for their assignments.
+The following lists provide examples of notable training programs conducted in 2022.

 - SSHE Leadership